Guide - The Best of Park City

 Last Updated

 Spring represents Park City's transitional personality.
-The ski season winds down while summer activities haven't fully begun.
-This shoulder period offers unique opportunities alongside some limitations—understanding both helps set appropriate expectations and reveals experiences unavailable at other times.
+As the ski season winds down, so too does the town.
+The slower pace offers unique opportunities, alongside unique limitations.
+Understanding both helps set expectations and reveals experiences unavailable at other times.

 Late Season Skiing

-What to ask about: Closing dates and terrain availability, which narrow as the season progresses.
+What to ask about: Closing dates and terrain availability, which narrow as the season draws to an end.

 Local Insight: Spring offers the year's best lodging value—rates drop significantly and reservations become easy.
-Check ski closing dates and trail conditions before booking; this season requires flexibility, but rewards it with uncrowded experiences.
+Check ski closing dates and trail conditions before booking.
+This season requires flexibility, but rewards it with uncrowded experiences.
+Spring is also the ideal time for those that enjoy more casual and relaxed vacations, as the town is less crowded and social and dinner reservations are often not needed.

 Create Your Free Park City Guide →